-- The implementation of the school's equalities policy and schemes. - Dealing with incidents of discrimination and knowing how to identify and challenge bias and stereotyping. - Ensuring they do not discriminate on grounds of ethnicity and culture, disability, sexual orientation, or other groups vulnerable to discrimination. - Keeping up to date with equalities legislation. - Deliver the right outcomes for pupils - Uphold the commitment made to pupil and parents/carers on how they can be expected to be treated. - Deliver an inclusive curriculum - Ensure they are aware of their responsibility to record and report prejudice related incidents.
+- The implementation of the school's equalities policy and schemes. - Ensure all pupils are treated fairly, equally and with respect - To strive to provide material that gives positive images based on race, gender and disability, and challenges stereotypical images - Challenging any incidents of prejudice, racism, homophobia, and record any incident, drawing their attention to the headteacher and SLT - Ensuring they do not discriminate on grounds of ethnicity and culture, disability, sexual orientation, or other groups vulnerable to discrimination. - Keeping up to date with equalities legislation. - Deliver the right outcomes for pupils - Uphold the commitment made to pupil and parents/carers on how they can be expected to be treated. - Deliver an inclusive curriculum - Ensure they are aware of their responsibility to record and report prejudice related incidents.